FreeClimbAPI/Java-List-Conference-Participants-Tutorial/README.md

-# Node - List Conference Participants Tutorial
+# Java - List Conference Participants Tutorial

 This project serves as a guide to help you build an application with Persephony.
 Specifically, the project will: